theWalkingEcho/Assignment/README.md

 ## Task 2
 1. Define a maze environment.
-2. Define the action, reward, punishment and for the agent.
+2. Define the action, reward and penalty for the agent.
 3. Train the agent.
 4. View the output.

-#### Prerequisites
+## Prerequisites
 1. Download the files through Github.
 2. Open it in Jupyter Notebook.
-3. Install the required libraries - numpy matplotlib
+3. Install the required libraries - numpy matplotlib mlxtend
 4. And then you can run each cell and view the output.